top of page

 The 9 Benefits of R+ Training for Horses

 Today, science-based training methods are making their way into mainstream horse training.
-Even so, traditional methods and "natural" horsemanship continue to rule the horse world as many trainers preferred styles of training.
-If you have heard the words positive reinforcement or R+ passed around and are wondering if switching methods are right for you and your horse, keep reading to learn more about their benefits and how positive training techniques can change your horse's life.
+Even so, traditional training and "natural" horsemanship continue to rule the horse world as many trainer's preferred methods.
+However, there are numerous benefits to switching to positive reinforcement or R+ training.
+Keep reading to learn more about how positive training techniques can change your horse's life.

 What is Positive Reinforcement